42Olu/md-tool/README.md

 # Warnings
 * I tried my best to test this tool and eliminate bugs but my advice would be the following:
   * backup your metadata regularly in case something is lost or overwritten to eliminate the possibility to lose your metadata
+* I tested the tool most extensively on ubuntu (the development platform)
+* I also tested the tool on Windows
+* in theory it should also run on mac os